nzmpi/evm-runners-solutions/README.md

 │   └── interfaces      # Interface definitions for every level
 ├── template            # Test and source template files for each level │   └── src	            # src template files
-└── test                # Test files
+└── test                # Location of the base test files
 </pre>

 - Language-specific test files of each level are saved in `template`.